kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-29-gulp-tutorial-12-optimize-css-javascript-images-and-html.markdown

 As said before I wrote this task, so you can see how to do it, but I don’t use it, because the reduction is minimal and not worth the messy markup.
 I like to keep it readable so other people can learn from it.

 {% highlight sh %}
-$ npm install --save-dev gulp-htmlmin
+$ npm install --save-dev gulp-htmlmin@0.2.0
 {% endhighlight %}

 {% figure code-figure "gulp/config.js" %}